-Having grown up on the eastern part of Pennsylvania a little more than two hours from New York City, I’ve been there a countless number of times since I was a little girl.
+Having grown up on the eastern part of Pennsylvania, I’ve been to New York City a countless number of times since I was a little girl.
 Although my trips have become less frequent since I’ve lived in Pittsburgh, I still try to get there every chance I can.
-When my husband was invited there on a work trip over Halloween, I jumped on the opportunity to take our son with us to finally share the fun and fast-paced city with him.
+When my husband was invited to NYC on a work trip over Halloween, we jumped on the opportunity.
+New York City is beautiful in the Fall, with the changing colors and Fall turned Christmas decor.
+Plus, it was our first visit to New York City with a toddler, and we were excited to finally share the fun and fast paced city with our son.

-With Will being just shy of 18 months and this likely being the first of many trips with him to NYC, I decided we’d just visit places that we could access by walking from our East Midtown hotel (Intercontinental NY Barclay) versus trying to tackle the whole city.
-Midtown is the central part of Manhattan with the biggest business district and many of the icons New York is known for, including Times Square, Rockefeller Center and Grand Central Terminal.
-For frame of reference, on this specific trip we generally stayed between 42nd street and 65th Street (going just past midtown into Central Park) and between 3rd and 8th Avenues.
-We were only there for 48 hours, but it was the perfect amount of time to advantage of the unseasonably warm weather at the end of October to explore.
+Our son was just shy of 18 months old at the time we were visiting NYC.
+For that reason, we decided to primarily visit places that we could walk to from our East Midtown hotel versus tackling the whole city.
+Midtown is the central part of Manhattan with the biggest business district.
+It also has many of the iconic sights New York is known for.
+This includes Times Square, Rockefeller Center and Grand Central Terminal.
+We were only in New York City for 48 hours, but it was the perfect amount of time to explore the city in the unseasonably warm Fall weather.

-The company sponsoring my husband’s trip covered two nights at the Intercontinental NY Barclay, and I was super excited to stay at a new hotel I haven’t been to (especially when it’s one that would typically be out of our price range!)
-While it’s elegance and sophistication may not scream family friendly and we probably only saw one other little kid the entire time, the hotel totally surprised us in a great way.
+During this particular trip, the company sponsoring my husband’s trip covered two nights at the Intercontinental NY Barclay.
+I was super excited to stay at a new (for me) hotel in Manhattan.
+(Especially when it’s one that would typically be out of our price range!)
+While its elegance and sophistication may not scream family friendly, the Intercontinental NY totally surprised us in the best way.
 It was in a good, central location for everything we wanted to see.
-Plus everyone there, both guests and employees, created our super friendly toddler with smiles and waves as he wandered around the lobby and halls.
-The hotel has an amazing lobby for gathering, which was great for when Will was getting stir crazy in the room and wanted to walk around a bit (and by walk, I mean run around like the crazy little person he is.)
+Plus everyone there greeted our super friendly toddler with smiles and waves as he wandered around the lobby and halls.

 Other family-friendly hotels I’ve stayed at in Midtown in the past and would recommend include: